Stratio/ingestion/doc/src/site/sphinx/quick-reference.rst

 Quick Reference
 ***************

-Here you can find a quick reference of existing elements, ready to use in your Ingestion deployment:
+Here you can find a quick reference of existing elements, ready to use in your Ingestion deployment.
+For more detail information you can visit official Flume documentation: http://flume.apache.org/FlumeUserGuide.html

 Sources
 =======